darena-solutions/bluebuttonpro-public/docs/source/_hidden/getting-started.rst

 in a secure location.
 Once the popup is closed, this secret can no longer be obtained.
 If the secret is lost or forgotten, a new secret will need to be generated.

-At this point, your application can begin using the BlueButtonPRO API in the :doc:`sandbox environment <environments>`.
+At this point, your application can begin using the BlueButtonPRO API in the sandbox environment.
 The homepage should be updated to reflect that you have added an application, and your client ID should be visible.
 You must use this client id to authenticate with our identity provider.